emarsden/pssh-box-rs/README.md

 ## License

 This project is licensed under the MIT license.
-For more information, see the `LICENSE-MIT` file.
+For more information, see the `LICENSE` file.